chaosparrot/marithime_talon/README.md

 - At the end of the sentence, saying `over the hazy dog` will select `over the lazy dog` and replace it with `over the hazy dog`.
 - At the end of the sentence, saying `the lazy hog` will select `the lazy dog` and replace it with `the lazy hog`.

+### Parrot noise examples

+In `marithime_noise.talon` a bunch of noises have been commented out like cluck repeater noises and the pop noise to remove text contextually.
+You can enable them one by one by removing the `#` character in front of them.

 ### Turning off marithime dictation

 If you do not want marithime dictation, but instead only want to use the selection and correction features, remove the line in `settings.talon` that says `tag(): user.marithime_dictation` and save the file.